WebOrigami/docs/src/content/framework/intro4.md

 A common feature of working with Origami is that you can smoothly move between using real and virtual files.
 You could use these generated avatar SVGs to get started.
 Later, you could delete the `avatars` formula and create a real `avatars` folder containing manually-curated images or headshot photos.

-With the addition of the avatars, we've completed the essential functions of the `team` route within the About Us area of the site we're designing.
-We could add more data fields to `team.yaml` and render those in the `person.ori` template, but from a functional standpoint, we're done with that part of the task.
+With the addition of the avatars, you've completed the essential functions of the `team` route within the About Us area of the site you're designing.
+You could add more data fields to `team.yaml` and render those in the `person.ori` template, but from a functional standpoint, you're done with that part of the task.

 Next: [Nested templates](intro5.html) »